mathjax/MathJax/docs/html/_sources/installation.txt

 within any page on your server.

 From the `MathJax GitHub download link
-<http://github.com/mathjax/mathjax/>`_ (the download button at the
+<http://github.com/mathjax/mathjax/downloads>`_, you can also select
-right), you can also select the ``Download .tar.gz`` or ``Download .zip`` buttons to get a copy of the current development version of MathJax that contains all the latest changes and bug-fixes.
-You can also get older tagged versions (if there are any).
+the ``Download .tar.gz`` or ``Download .zip`` buttons to get a copy of the current development version of MathJax that contains all the latest changes and bug-fixes.

 If a packaged release receives any important updates, then those updates will be part of the `branch` for that version.
 The link to